tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-client-information/eth_chainid.md

 }
 ```

-In this example, the returned chain ID is `0xe`, which corresponds to the Flare Mainnet.
+In this example, the returned chain ID is `0xe`, which corresponds to the Mainnet.